RLSbench: Domain Adaptation Under Relaxed Label Shift

-Our findings highlight the efficacy of simple baseline missed from prior work.
-We hope that the $\rlsbench$ testbed and our meta-algorithm (that can be paired with any DA method) provide a framework for rigorous and reproducible future research in relaxed label shift scenarios.
+Overall, RLSbench provides a comprehensive and standardized suite for label distributions shifts, bringing existing benchmarks one step closer to exhibit the sort of diversity that we should expect to encounter when deploying models in the wild.
+Our findings emphasize the effectiveness of a simple, previously overlooked baseline.
+We hope that the $\rlsbench$ and our meta-algorithm (that can be paired with any DA method) provide a framework for rigorous and reproducible future research in relaxed label shift scenarios.